 Program Director & Founder

-Justin Green is the Co-founder and Director of Build It Green!NYC.
-Justin has overseen BIG!NYC’s development from its’ beginning in 2004, having managed the first two deconstruction projects for the Durst Organization that generated the materials required to launch BIG!NYC.
+Justin Green is the Co-founder and Director of Big Reuse.
+Justin has overseen Rig Reuse's development from its’ beginning in 2004, having managed the first two deconstruction projects for the Durst Organization that generated the materials required to launch Big Reuse.
 Justin also piloted and directed NYC Cool Roofs for its first two years.

-Before BIG!NYC, Justin worked at a non-profit addressing the housing and energy efficiency needs of low- and middle-income communities.
+Before Big Reuse, Justin worked at a non-profit addressing the housing and energy efficiency needs of low- and middle-income communities.
 While there, Justin assisted their efforts to establish a statewide loan fund for the installation of energy efficiency measures.
 He has also managed construction crews in residential development, worked as a Loan Associate with Low Income Investment Fund monitoring loans to non-profit housing developers, and designed for an educational dotcom.
 Justin received his BA with a double major in Economics and Community Development from Oberlin College.